hrouault/Brecs/doc/source/plugin.rst

   If no image is provided for the background intensity, it is still possible to assume a uniform background level.
 This is this level in number of photons.

-* **Dampening parameters**
+* **Dampening coefficient**
-  The help the algorithm to converge, the update of positions is dampended.
-This is the "dirty" side of the algorithm and has to be adjusted by trial and error.
-  DAMP is the amount of the relative intensity change (I usually use 0.1, but it should be lowered when the program fails to converge).

-* **Temperature**
-  (:math:`\beta`) of the algorithm
+  In order to help the algorithm to converge, the update of a posteriori intensities is dampened.
+This coefficient should be below one.
+Generally a coefficient equal to one leads to instabilities in the algorithm (it is easy to detect it a posteriori in the geconstructed images).
+A coeffecient 0.01 is on the safe side (but slow).
+I usually use 0.05 for 2D datasets.

+* **Threshold for localization acceptance**
+  After the algorithm run, you obtain an image gives the posterior superresolved intensities.
+From this image, it is possible to obtain a list of localization by thresholding.
+This thresholding value is the value of the intensity in the reconstructed image beyond which localizations are considered.

 Guideline for the use of parameters
 -----------------------------------

 A really important parameter is the level of noise of the pixel.
 A common mistake when using B-recs is the use a too low noise level.
 This will result in